joehensonn/joehenson.co.uk/README.md

 Codebase for my personal website which is built using [Gatsby](https://www.gatsbyjs.com/), a React-based framework for building static sites.

+Gatsby's a great tool for building super fast sites, and granted my site doesn't have a whole load of content, run a lighthouse report and look at those stats 😉

 The site also references [me as an API](https://github.com/joehensonn/me).

 **Installation/Setup**